Fock state probability changes in open quantum systems: Toy model of neutrinos

 \section{Toy model of neutrinos}

 We now want to study the derived probabilities, in Eqs.~(\ref{eq:P0t}) and (\ref{eq:P2t}), in the context of a toy model similar to the one used in Ref.~\cite{Fahn:2024fgc}, i.e., we use the system $\phi$ as a proxy for an electron neutrino.
 For this purpose, we choose $M = 0.7\,\mathrm{eV}$ since the mass of $\nu_e$ is smaller than $0.8\,\mathrm{eV}$ \cite{ParticleDataGroup:2024cfk}.
-The environment $\chi$ is still an arbitrary real scalar field with mass $m$ and temperature $T$, but could be interpreted as a toy model for thermal gravitational waves.
+The environment $\chi$ is still an arbitrary real scalar field with mass $m$ and temperature $T$.

 The state of the system at the initial time is highly dependent on the process that produced it.
 For the considered toy model, we assume an initial state